elad/openbsd-apu2/README.md

 set tty com0
 ```

 Enter them in the `boot>` prompt when booting the installer.
-Put them in `/etc/boot.conf` so they're always in effect.
+Put them in `/etc/boot.conf` so they're always in effect (
+Note: Starting with OpenBSD 6.0, the installer will ask you to add them to boot.conf).

 ### Install OpenBSD